Archive for the ‘Uncategorized’ Category

 “John,” I said, my voice quavering a little, “please excuse me, but I feel we need to talk about what Selma just said.
 If we don’t discuss the issue she’s brought up, then I think we are all going to feel pretty dissatisfied with our time together today.”
 I turned to Selma.
 “Selma, I want to hear more about how you think we’ve failed some of the attendees at this event.”

 That was enough for Selma and the group to enter an intense discussion of the issues she had raised.
 There was no more rambling conversation.
-And, though the resulting dialog was difficult at times, the tension in the room subsided as the participants shared and felt heard.
-The session became an authentic reflection on tough topics; a fitting end to a conference that had raised more questions than could be fully answered in the time we were together.
+Though the resulting dialog was difficult at times, the tension in the room subsided as the participants shared and felt heard.
+The session became an authentic reflection on tough topics, a fitting end to a conference that had raised more questions than could be fully answered in the time we were together.
 And that was just fine with me.

 Have you said yes at a difficult moment?
 Share that moment below!